 - Add eggs one at a time and beat for 30 seconds on high speed after each addition.

-Add vanilla sugar, salt, and lemon juice.
+Add vanilla sugar (or extract), salt, and lemon juice.
 Beat until combined.

 Combine cake flour, baking powder, and salt.
 With the mixer running on low speed add half of the flour, then 1 tbsp milk, followed by the remaining flour, and then the remaining milk.
 Beat until just combined.
 Don't overmix!